 Slippery roads, wet wintery flakes, and persistent runny noses are all hallmarks of the coldest season of the year.
-But with chilly weather, it’s also the perfect time to slow down, savor the moment, and cuddle up with the ones we love.
+But with chilly weather (and a pandemic), it’s also the perfect time to slow down, savor the moment, and cuddle up with the ones we love.
 In a word, it’s an opportunity to incorporate hygge into your life.

 What is Hygge and How do You Pronounce It?